privacytools/privacytools.io/.github/CONTRIBUTING.md

 - supports DoH or DoT (We love DNSCrypt, but there is already https://github.com/DNSCrypt/dnscrypt-resolvers which is directly supported by dnscrypt-proxy, so we don't consider useful to list providers only supporting it).
 - supports DNSSEC (https://dnssec.vs.uni-due.de/ can test your current DNS provider).
 - doesn't log IP addresses during normal operation (If your suggestion logs, please compare its privacy policy with other servers on our table that keep logs).
-- preferably supports QNAME minimization (if you have access to the dig command, `dig +short txt qnamemintest.internet.nl`)
+- preferably supports QNAME minimization (if you have access to the dig command, `dig +short txt qnamemintest.internet.nl` or `Resolve-DnsName -Type TXT -Name qnamemintest.internet.nl` if you are on Windows 10)

 ### VPN
 - Prioritize Products by privacy respecting nationality.